College of Business and Humanities

 Course Requirements

-Students earning a Bachelor of Arts in Criminal Justice with an Emphasis in White-Collar Crime and Fraud Investigation must complete the following:
+Students earning a Bachelor of Arts in Criminal Justice with an Emphasis in White-Collar Crime and Fraud Investigation must complete the following curriculum.

-Core Curriculum – The curriculum consists of required courses in criminal justice, business, finance, economics, accounting, criminology, ethics, law, and forensic science.
+The core curriculum consists of required courses in criminal justice, business, finance, economics, accounting, criminology, ethics, law, and forensic science.
 View the full curriculum at the University of Findlay Undergraduate Catalog.

-Emphasis Curriculum – The curriculum consists of required and elective courses in criminal justice, business, economics, accounting, and finance.
+The emphasis curriculum consists of required and elective courses in criminal justice, business, economics, accounting, and finance.
 View the full curriculum in the University of FIndlay Undergraduate Catalog.

 beyond graduation